mysociety/popit/docs/api/writing.md

 If you go to a url such as `/api/v0.1/persons` you will then get an array of all the entries in the database.
 Each item in the array is the complete document so there is no need to request the document again for more details.

-You can filter the results using query arguments - eg `/api/v0.1/persons?name=joe`.

-See also the notes on reading a single document below.

-Currently there is no pagination - this is [planned](https://github.com/mysociety/popit/issues/166) however.

 ### Reading a single document

 A `GET` request to something like `/api/v0.1/<collection-name>/<id>` will return that entry.

-For the `person` and `organization` collections the related positions are not included in the result.
-But there is a `positions_api_url` entry in the meta that will list them all.
+For the `persons` and `organizations` collections the related positions are not included in the result.

 ### Creating a new document in a collection